3D-project/openglass/docs/source/index.rst

 OpenGlass is a tool to query various social network and search for different types of information.

-At this moment it is in it's alpha version and supports limited search functionalities for Twitter_ and Telegram_.
+At this moment it is in alpha version and supports limited search functionalities for Twitter_ and Telegram_.

 OpenGlass was designed as an OSINT_ tool to identify and discover